spectrumone/personal-documentation/django-best-practices.md

 ```

 ##urls.py
 * Don't reference views as strings in URLConfs.
 Adds magic methods and is hard to debug.
-Its also weird; define views explicitly.
 ```python
 from django.conf.urls import url